RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 VERY IMPORTANT
 This utility makes changes to the RM database file.
-It can change a large number of data items in a single run.
+It can change a large number of data items in a single run depending on the settings specified.
 You will likely not be satisfied with your first run of the utility and you will want to try again, perhaps several times, each time making changes to your configuration file.
-You must run this script on a copy of your database file and have at least several known-good backups.
+You must run this script on a copy of your database file and have at least multiple known-good backups.

-Once you are satisfied, don't hurry to use the resulting file.
-Wait a week or so to allow further consideration.
-Then run the utility with your perfected config file on a copy of your now-current database and then use the modified database as your normal work file.
-The week delay will give you time to think about it.
-If you start using the newly modified database immediately, you'll lose work if you miss a problem and have to revert to a backup.
+Read about additional considerations in the Precautions section below.

 =========================================================================DIV80==
 Compatibility

-Tested with RootsMagic version 10.
+Tested with RootsMagic v 10
-Not compatible with ver 7.
-Tested with Python for Windows v3.13.1   64bit
+Tested with Python for Windows v3.13   64bit

 The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.